Papilon-Savunma/PapilonSavunmaActiveLivenessiOS/README.md

 }
 ```

+Also, you can check wheter these steps are checked or not with the boolen values;
+- `isFaceDetected`
+- `isBlinkDetected`
+- `isRotateLeftDetected = false`
+- `isRotateRightDetected`
+- `isSmileDetected`

+*All these values are default false.*

 ## Notes
 - In the frames, if any face is recognized, currentStep will be 1.
 - In the frames, if there are more than one face, currentStep will be 1.